For whom is business interruption insurance useful?

 - fire, water damage, storm, vandalism, or theft

-- street or shopping center closure due to damage to other buildings
+- street or shopping centre closure due to damage to other buildings

 - closure of your business due to soil contamination or asbestos